CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 and CoCoNut will crash with an appropriate error.
 If the lifetime is 'allowed' the node is disallowed outside the given range.
-For example, if we have the following actions A -> B -> C -> D -> E and a node is disallowed from A->B and D->E, we can use allow to specify this by stating: allowed (B -> C]
+For example, if we have the following actions A -> B -> C -> D -> E and a node is disallowed from A->B and D->E, we can use allow to specify this by stating *allowed (B -> C]*

-In children, the lifetime specifier can be 'disallowed' and 'allowed', but also 'mandatory' or 'optional'.
+In children, the lifetime specifier can be 'disallowed' or 'allowed', but also 'mandatory' or 'optional'.
 Mandatory means that the child must be present in the node, if not, the AST is inconsistent.
 Optional means that outside the given range the child is mandatory.
-Attributes and children can also apply the lifetime on a subset of its values by giving the lifetime a set to target.
-This is done by using the '=' sign and a set of values corresponding to the type.

-So, we can rewrite the previous node definition with lifetimes the following way:
+So, we can rewrite the previous node definition with lifetimes as follows:

 .. code-block:: text